Huge Increase in Demand for Interim Managers

 - Be available at short notice

-If you are already an Interim Manager operating through your own limited company, or if you are thinking of setting up as an Interim Manager or even working through an umbrella company and want to go limited, then SJD Accountancy can give you a wealth of information and advice.
-We provide a low cost fixed-fee accountancy service which has been developed specifically for Interim Managers, freelancers and contractors.
-We’ve been acting for clients across the UK since 1992 and have more than 10,000 already.
+If you are already an interim manager operating through your own limited company, or if you are thinking of setting up as an interim manager or even working through an umbrella company and want to go limited, we can help.
+Get in touch with us for more information.